lkora/KupujemProdajem-browsing-helper/README.md

-# KupujemProdajem-webcrawler-buying-advisor
+# KupujemProdajem webcrawler
-A small script that scrapes KupujemProdajem.com products using the Scrapy, the open source framework for extracting the data, and w
+A small script that scrapes KupujemProdajem.com products using Scrapy, the open source framework for extracting the data, and wrapping it in a page.